 Really, the Power BI community is fantastic.
 There’s a huge number of people that they love helping each other, community.powerBI.com.
 You can go there.
 I think there’s 700,000 questions already answered about Power BI on the service.

 You can pretty much find the answer to anything you need, from a Power BI perspective through the community.

 So, that’s a great one to keep in mind.

 And it’s a bit of a whirlwind tour.
 I know.
 And it’s a lot of information.
 And, I appreciate that.
 And that’s why I’m glad that this is recorded.
-So you can go back and you can take notes and you can maybe show this to your team, and you can have a conversation about all these different things, right?
+So you can take notes and you can maybe show this to your team, and you can have a conversation about all these different things, right?
 So, you really need to talk about why we need that rollout strategy.
 We need to come up with something.
 We need to have a strategy to rollout.

 All those considerations before we roll out and each one of those could be their own webinar.